flamanta/notes/README.md

 # Notes
-Compiling notes for different topics! <br>
+Compiling notes for different topics!

 This is where I put some of my notes, so that I can save a little bit of time when working on ![equation](https://latex.codecogs.com/gif.latex?%5CLaTeX).

 ## Control Engineering